bimalstha23/Nepal-Address-API/README.md

 #### Parameters:

-- `province` (URL parameter) - The ID or name of the province for which you want to retrieve districts.
+- `province` (URL parameter) - The name of the province for which you want to retrieve districts.

 #### Example Request: